-However, there is one significant benefit of ERP that affect employee behaviour.
+However, there is one significant benefit of ERP that affect employee behavior.
 ERP improves the transparency of information throughout the organization.

 In organizations where information is not easily accessible, people will become defensive.
 It will be difficult to create trust among the different departments.

 We implemented an ERP project for a retail and distribution company a few years ago.
 Their previous system did not integrate directly into their warehouse operations.
 As such, their salespersons did not have on-time inventory information.
-To meet their sale target and to reduce the risk of stockout when they receive orders, the salespersons will reserve stock before order is confirmed.
+To meet their sales target and reduce stockout risk when they receive orders, the salespersons will reserve stock before the order is confirmed.

 So, what were the consequences?

 - The company had a high inventory level.